 Greg paints in a variety of mediums, predominantly in pastels and acrylics and is passionate with the "hands on" soft pastel painting technique which gives fine subtleties of transition in the depth of tone he looks for.

-His work has been on show in several galleries and is currently displayed in the Holroyd (Ballachulish), Aberfeldy Gallery, MacGregor Fine Arts (Glasgow), The Airport Gallery (Edinburgh) and Clam Jamfrie (Fort William).
+His work can currently be seen in the Holroyd (Ballachulish), MacGregor Fine Arts (Glasgow), and Knock Castle (Crieff).
+He exhibits his work in other galleries from time to time and they include the Aberfeldy Gallery, The Airport Gallery (Edinburgh) Acorn Gallery (Perthshire) and Clam Jamfrie (Fort William).